 At this point, you got familiar with BSD, Unix, and Linux.
 Stay with us to study the differences between them.
 Firstly we begin with the comparison Of Unix And Linux.

-Difference: Unix vs Linux
+Unix VS Linux

 Unix operating system is very old and can be considered as the father of other operating systems.
 The operating philosophy of this operating system was to work with a large number of computers.
 Due to the difficulty of working with this type of operating system, usually, the number of people who have acceptable control over it is very small and you have to pay a high price to use it.
 Linux, on the other hand, was created by a person named Linus Torvalds, and unlike Unix, it is completely free to use, and learning to work with it is much easier than Unix.

-Difference: Linux vs BSD
+Linux VS BSD

-At this point, we are going to check the top 10 differences between Linux and BSD.
+At this point, we are going to check the top 10 differences between Linux and BSD:

 Linux is released under the GPL and the license used by BSD is BSD License.
 The main difference between the two operating systems at the license level is that the GPL license guarantees that the software here is Linux to remain free forever and that anyone who uses or modifies it in the same way and with the same license without Close some of the code to redistribute it to the next person.
-In general, the GPL guarantees that the software will remain free forever.

 On the other hand, the SDBSD license does not have strict rules in the form of GPL in keeping the software free, and the person who uses the source of this software and changes it does not have to redistribute it or publish it with the same license, and even has the license to use the software.
 Give the software a closed source with the next person.

-2- Project control:
+2- Project Control

 How to manage project control in Linux is that the final decisions are made by one person, Linus Torvalds, who I have already described how to develop and manage the Linux kernel.
 But the way BSD is developed is unlike Linux.
 In the BSD project, the final decisions are made by a management board and no particular person applies their personal opinion to the project.

-3- Operating system integrity:
+3- Operating System Integrity

 Linux is just a kernel and the core of the operating system, and really joining the GNU project and several other tools outside of these two projects will form an operating system and be distributed in the form of distros such as Debian, Fedora, Ubuntu. etc. On the other hand, BSD, in addition to having its own core and kernel, also has its own application tools, which all together create an integrated operating system, the product of a single project.
 There is a tool from the GNU project in BSD that is used, but the lack of that tool does not cause a lack of completeness in the operating system.

-4- Being quasi-Unix:
+4- Being quasi-Unix

-5- The basis of the system:
+5- The Basis of the System

 The fifth case may be a little difficult to understand, but it is somewhat related to the third case.
-When it comes to the Base System, perhaps the first thing that comes to mind is the core of the operating system.
+When it comes to the Base System, the first thing that comes to mind is the core of the OS.
 Because Linux consists of two projects, the Linux kernel, and the GNU project, it can be said that the Base System is the Linux kernel, which the kernel itself does not have for the use and must be placed next to other tools.
 But in BSD this is a little different.
-When it comes to the basics of the operating system, it is the BSD kernel and kernel that sits next to some other tools and creates the Base System, which if the system does not provide us with an application, but can at least be used in practice.
+When it comes to the basics of the operating system, it is the BSD kernel and kernel that sit next to some other tools and creates the Base System, which if the system does not provide us with an application, but can at least be used in practice.

-6- Being Source-Based:
+6- Being Source-Based

-7- System upgrade:
+7- System Upgrade

 One of the advantages of Linux is that it always uses a Built-in package manager.
 Like apt in Ubuntu and Debian or yum in Fedora and Red Hat or Pacman in Arch Linux or….
 Packages are managed and updated by the package manager and system upgrade operations are performed seamlessly.
-On the other hand, such a feature can be found in BSD, but not to the power of the Linux package manager.
-And if the user wants to use Port Collection to install their packages, it may be a bit difficult to upgrade them all.
+Such a feature can be found in BSD, but not to the power of the Linux package manager.
+If the user wants to use Port Collection to install packages, it may be a bit difficult to upgrade.

-8- System stability:
+8- System Stability

-The BSD family can be classified as the most stable operating systems in the IT world.
+The BSD family can be classified as the most stable operating system in the IT world.
 SDBSD users may have encountered the phrase “If it isn’t broken, don’t fix it,”!
-If something is not damaged, do not touch it!
+If something is not damaging, do not touch it!
 This is a famous sentence that recounts the strength and stability of BSD.
-Perhaps this sentence can be interpreted in such a way that nothing goes wrong that you want to fix.
+Perhaps this sentence can be interpreting in such a way that nothing goes wrong that you want to fix.
 On the other hand, Linux is not like this.

-9- Hardware support:
+9- Hardware Support

-10- User friendly:
+10- User Friendly